Make the most of your University experience

 Use the sports facilities on campus

 You get a Sports Pass added to your library card when you start.
-This gives you free access to the:
+This gives you free access to facilities like the:

 - Olympic swimming pool

 - tennis, squash and badminton courts

 - athletics track